xpple/SeedMapper/README.md

 If you are on Windows, make sure to select `javaw.exe`, not `java.exe`.

 If you run into issues, contact your launcher's support.

+As of 26.1 this step is no longer necessary.

 ## Features
 Before using any of these commands, make sure the seed has been configured using `/sm:config Seed set <seed>`.